 6. Long Conversion Window

 People are busy and might not convert right away.
-A lot of times, people like to shop around when it comes time to choosing a new WordPress host.
+A lot of times, people like to shop around when it comes time to choosing a new cloud host.
 That’s why we provide affiliates 60-day tracking cookies to ensure they get credited for the sale.

 7. ITP 2.0 Ready

 The Kinsta affiliate system is ITP 2.0 ready!
 Intelligent Tracking Prevention 2.0 (ITP) is a new setting from Apple in Safari 11 and above which essentially limits the access web-based tracking solutions have to cookies in the browser.
 According a recent study, as of October 2020, Safari still holds around 8% of web browser market share.
 So this change has a big impact on the advertising industry.